skeept/dotvim/bundle/airline/README.md

 For the nice looking powerline symbols to appear, you will need to install a patched font.
 Instructions can be found in the official powerline [documentation][20].
 Prepatched fonts can be found in the [powerline-fonts][3] repository.

-Finally, enable them in vim-airline by adding `let g:airline_powerline_fonts = 1` to your vimrc.
+Finally, you can add the convenience variable `let g:airline_powerline_fonts = 1` to your vimrc which will automatically populate the `g:airline_symbols` dictionary with the powerline symbols.

 # FAQ